cschlaffner/PROTzilla2/docs/user-guide.md

 # UniProt usage in PROTzilla
-To make use of the UniProt integration in PROTzilla, tables with information on proteins need to be added to PROTzilla via the Databases page.
-Afterward, they can be used for Gene mapping if they contain a `Gene Names` or `Gene Names (primary)` column, or for adding UniProt data to a PROTzilla table.
+To make use of the UniProt integration in PROTzilla, tables with information onproteins need to be added to PROTzilla via the Databases page.
+Afterward, theycan be used for Gene mapping if they contain a `Gene Names` or `Gene Names (primary)` column, or for adding UniProt data to a PROTzilla table.

 By using the [UniProt website](https://www.uniprot.org/uniprotkb?query=), tables, that contain the proteins that interest you with the columns that you need, can be downloaded.

 ### How to query UniProt